mongodb/docs-c/source/docs-libmongoc/mongoc_write_concern_t.rst

 ``mongoc_write_concern_t`` tells the driver what level of acknowledgement to await from the server.
 The default, MONGOC_WRITE_CONCERN_W_DEFAULT, is right for the great majority of applications.

 You can specify a write concern on connection objects, database objects, collection objects, or per-operation.
 Data-modifying operations typically use the write concern of the object they operate on, and check the server response for a write concern error or write concern timeout.
-For example, :symbol:`mongoc_collection_drop_index` uses the collection's write concern, and a write concern error or timeout in the response is considered a failure.
+For example, :ref:`mongoc_collection_drop_index` uses the collection's write concern, and a write concern error or timeout in the response is considered a failure.

 Exceptions to this principle are the generic command functions:

-* :symbol:`mongoc_client_command`
+* :ref:`mongoc_client_command`
-* :symbol:`mongoc_client_command_simple`
+* :ref:`mongoc_client_command_simple`
-* :symbol:`mongoc_database_command`
+* :ref:`mongoc_database_command`
-* :symbol:`mongoc_database_command_simple`
+* :ref:`mongoc_database_command_simple`
-* :symbol:`mongoc_collection_command`
+* :ref:`mongoc_collection_command`
-* :symbol:`mongoc_collection_command_simple`
+* :ref:`mongoc_collection_command_simple`

 These generic command functions do not automatically apply a write concern, and they do not check the server response for a write concern error or write concern timeout.